Learn

 Study a lesson

-Create cards
+Create many cards

-Tag cards
+Tag and maintain the cards

 Lose the original lesson context

-Accumulate a huge card queue
+Accumulate a large queue

 RepeatFlow supports a different workflow: